 Resolutions For Against Ordinary Business 1.
-Consider and adopt Audited Financial Statements for the financial year ended on March 31, 2017, together with Reports of Board of Directors and Auditors thereon 2.
-Declare dividend on Ordinary Shares for the financial year ended March 31, 2017 3.
+Consider and adopt Audited Financial Statements for the financial year ended on March 31, 2016, together with Reports of Board of Directors and Auditors thereon 2.
+Declare dividend on Ordinary Shares for the financial year ended March 31, 2016 3.
 Re-Appointment of Mr. Asit Kumar Bhowmik (DIN: 03522132) who retires by rotation 4.
 Appoint Statutory Auditors and fix their remuneration Special Business 5.
-Ratification of remuneration of Cost Auditors
+Ratification of remuneration of Cost Auditors 6.
+Conversion of loan into equity 7.
+Reclassification of Promoter Group

-Signed this day of 2017

-Signature of Shareholder:
+Signed this day of 2016 Signature of Shareholder: Affix

-Signature of Proxy holder:
+Signature of Proxy holder: Revenue Stamp

-Affix Revenue Stamp
+·